 - Erythritol – or any other low-carb crystal sweetener.

 - Vanilla extract or vanilla monk fruit drops for an extra boost of sweetness.

 - Melted butter

 - Almond flour or coconut flour, or sunflower seed flour – you can use many different keto flours but not in the same amount!
-Please read the recipe card carefully to adjust the quantity regarding the low-carb flour you pick for the recipe.
+Please read the recipe card carefully to adjust the quantity depending on the low-carb flour you pick for the recipe.

 Preparing the batter

 In a mixing bowl, whisk all the liquid ingredients together: egg, vanilla, and melted butter.
 Then, whisk in dry ingredients and stir the cheese at the very end.